 Two Problem Weeds

 Canada Thistle has sufficient stores in its taproot to survive year or more before breaking through into the light.
 If this happens to you as it did to me in my last garden, persistently yank them up before they flower and they will be gone within a year.
 Thereafter, you will only need to deal with seeds flying over from your neighbors.

 Bindweed, or wild morning glory, comes up looking so beautiful, then covers everything that holds still long enough, and then turns mildewy and dies, looking awful and having smothered everything you really wanted to grow.
 Bindweed is so tenacious because it has a root that can go down ten feet or more and the plant can travel twenty feet laterally.
 If you are fortunate enough to live in Colorado or any other state that offers bindweed parasites, by all means get some from your local extension!
 For the rest of us, do whatever you can to get rid of it before you start, and then really layer on the cardboard.
 You see, this weed came from Europe where it is kept in check by the bindweed mite and the bindweed moth, neither of which made it to the new world on their own.
 So, don't feel bad trying to eradicate this nuisance, it doesn't belong in this ecosystem!

 Your weed barrier can be any biodegradable material that comes in sheets— newspaper and cardboard are two readily available and free materials that work well.
 Because they are mainly a source of carbon, they aid the decomposition of any sod or other green plant material you are covering.

 - First, dig out the toughest perennial weeds.

-- Any available compostable materials including weeds, kitchen scraps, branches, and even logs can be applied before weed barrier.
+- Any available compostable materials, including weeds, kitchen scraps, branches, and even logs, can be applied before the weed barrier.

-- Layer weed barrier generously all over garden area and path if desired, working around shrubs and trees.
+- Layer the weed barrier generously all over the garden area and path if desired, working around shrubs and trees.

 - Newspaper should be no less than four sheets thick, but more is better.